Place an obituary

 Sheridan Funeral Home

-Carl "Tut" Anderson, 78 of Sheridan, WY, passed away on March 10, 2025 at Sheridan Memorial Hospital in Sheridan.
+Keith Gann, 58 of Sheridan, WY, passed away on May 20, 2025 at his residence in Sheridan.
 Arrangements are in the care of Sheridan Funeral Home in Sheridan.
-A Celebration of Life is at 11:00 am, Saturday, April 19, 2025, at the Ignite Wesleyan Church.
 Online condolences at www.sheridanfuneral.com.

 Kane Funeral Home